- My Quick Links

-DRES disability specialists will write an individualized Letter of Accommodation which certifies that the student has a disability, cites the circumstances for which accommodations are needed, and describes the reasonable accommodations recommended by DRES.
-The Letter of Accommodation will also invite students and/or faculty to contact DRES if there are concerns or questions about the accommodations.
+DRES Access Specialists will write an individualized Letter of Academic Accommodations which certifies that the student has a disability, cites the circumstances for which accommodations are needed, and describes the accommodations recommended by DRES.
+The Letter of Academic Accommodations will also invite students and/or faculty to contact DRES if there are concerns or questions about the accommodations.

 Standard policies and procedures, established by DRES, for auxiliary aids and services will be included with the Letter of Accommodation.